HIIT Exercise for Beginners with kids

 Then raise the knee of the leg that is stretched above the waist and lower the arms, also stretched until the palms of your hands touch the knee.
 Repeat the movement for 15 seconds and then do it with the opposite leg for the remaining time.

 The knee and arm raises are another complete exercise in which you will activate the back, shoulders, arms, abs, and legs muscles.
-Children are likely to lose position several times while doing the movement and raise their knees little, especially in the later rounds.
+Children will likely lose position several times while moving and raise their knees little, especially in the later rounds.